dmbarbour/wikilon/docs/Runtime.md

 *Aside:* By 'optimized' output, I want *Awelon* code after all the rewrite optimizations, static linking, staging, etc..
 By 'compiled' output, I would like relocatable JIT code (Clang or LLVM?) or similar.

 *Note:* Security models (HTTP authentication, HMAC bearer tokens, etc.), collaborative conflict avoidance patterns (discretionary locks, [behavioral programming](http://www.wisdom.weizmann.ac.il/~bprogram/more.html)), and accounting (quotas, policy for costs shared via memoization or stowage), are not part of this C runtime API.
 I believe they can be implemented more or less independently, and I don't want to commit to any particular model.

+## Extraction

+Compilation of Awelon code for an external system is an interesting option, but is only feasible if we limit the IO types at that layer (e.g. to integers, rationals, decimals, texts, labels, lists).

 ## Computations